GreatSealUSA/GreatSealUSA_Art/American_Dream/United_States_13_Dream_Best.md

-# United states 13 Dream Best
+# United States 13 Dream Best

 Graet Seal of the United States of America - The Dreawm Machine The Blueprints for Progressive Iteration of 13 steps
 Supporting both Recursive Iterations and While Goodness Progressive Looping
 The NEW WORLD ORDER post OLD WORLD ORDER: year 635 generation 3 Levant fixted Constittuion and Laws, Fixed Holy Lands geography.
 The New WORLD ORDER geography is Pale Blue Dot and Cosmos

+States of the Unions
+Checkpoint States of Progress in Goodness

 &nbsp;